sebajor/verilog_codes/protocols/syzygy/ltc2268_14/README.md

 Brain example with the ltc2264 https://github.com/SYZYGYfpga/brain-sample-hdl/tree/master/pod-adc-ltc2264

+So far I just tested the ultrascale version in the zuboard...

 --------------------------------------------------------------------------------------
 Each channel output 2bits at the time (2-lane mode) at lower sample rates there is a one bit channel option (1-lane mode).
 You can choose a lot of programming modes via the SPI mode.